FrederikVesterMingledSundew/softwareudvikling_aflevering/README.md

 The DB will create itself no need to run the ´´´AllreadyInProgramDB.txt´´´ Its there only due to the assignment

+## Running it
+The executable you can find on ".\Portefoelje\build" or you can build it yourself from the cmake

+## Compiling it
+The way i did it is from ".\Portefoelje\build"
+1. "cmake .."
+2. "make"
+You should now be able to find your executable in the build folder

 ## Documentation
 You will find the documentation in the file Dokumentation